‘Thank You For Encouraging Me To Be Bold’: Anand Mahindra Mourns Rahul Bajaj's Demise

 Also Read - 'What Can You Say When..': Anand Mahindra Pays Heartfelt Tribute to Lata Mangeshkar | See Tweet

-Remembering Bajaj, Kotak Mahindra Bank Chairman Uday Kotak said the ‘ormer chairman of Bajaj Auto was a “bold and fearless” individual.
+Kotak Mahindra Bank Chairman Uday Kotak also remembered the former chairman of Bajaj Auto and said he was a “bold and fearless” individual.
 “He said that the late leader was a rare businessman who always spoke truth to power.
 A proud Indian.
 Built world class enterprise.
 I am truly honoured to know him.
 Will miss him,” he added.

-The former chairman of Bajaj Auto was one of the longest serving chairmen in India.
+Rahul Bajaj was one of the longest serving chairmen in India.
 Under his strong leadership, Bajaj Group dominated the mass market for decades.
 He stood down from his position of non-executive director and chairman of Bajaj Auto on April 30 last year and remained as the Chairman Emeritus.

 As per media reports, Bajaj was not keeping well for some time and passed away at around 2:30 pm on Saturday.
 His last rites will be held on Sunday, the official said.